oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1614 - Updated Discover Domain Tool to overwrite existing variable and archive files if they already exist.
 - #1616 - Improved `RCUDbInfo` validation in Create Domain tool.
 - #1630 - Replaced the `-variable_property_file` argument in the Inject Variables tool with `-variable_file`
+- #1653 - Added support for creating a domain with password digests enabled and users that are properly provisioned so that you do not need to delete and recreate the users after the server is started.
+- #1654 - Added `OAM` and `OIG` domain typedefs to support the Oracle Identity Management team's Kubernetes offering.
+          Please be aware that these are not intended to be general-purpose, WDT typedefs and are only supported by the Oracle Identity Management team in the context of their Kubernetes offering!
+- #1654 - Deprecated the `RCUDbInfo` section's `databaseType` attribute and replaced it with `oracle_database_connection_type`.

 #### Bug Fixes
 - #1555 - Fixed issues with creating and discovering `UnixMachine` objects in online mode.